 The Cottage Christmas Greenhouse

 The greenhouse came alive after decorating it for Christmas!
-Mini Christmas trees and garland were an important part of the greenhouse decorating process.
+Mini Christmas trees and garlands were an important part of the greenhouse decorating process.
 Vintage decor is a must for the greenhouse!

 The Cottage Christmas Living Room

-Our cottage is small, so by putting up a large Christmas tree, it overtakes the living room.
+Our cottage is small, so it overtakes the living room by putting up a large Christmas tree.
 Because of this, I add mini Christmas trees throughout my home.
 I usually place the trees on stools, in order to give the illusion that they are bigger.

 I thought I would be creative, and threw Christmas lights all over the window seat.
 This presented a wonderful photo opportunity!
 Jax didn’t seem to mind.
 Adding decorative pillows and throws to this window seat creates a cozy place to hang out.

 The Cottage Christmas Kitchen

 Festive holiday touches such as garland, berries, and wreaths were added to our cottage kitchen.

 Open shelving is the perfect place to display Christmas decor in a cottage kitchen.
 I brought in the Santa Claus Lane sign to add a pop of red to the room.
 Food is always a great source of decor, such as pomegranates, candy canes, and baked goods.

 Add a festive touch by placing a wreath on the range hood!
 Fresh rosemary not only looks pretty in the kitchen but smells amazing!
 In water, it lasts for weeks.